e-s-l/tic-interface/README.md

 **********************************************
 ## Serial Port -> UDP/TCP -> DB

-The original purpoes of this project was to take counter values from a serial port on one computer and load into a database.
+The original purpose of this project was to take counter values from a serial port on one computer and load into a database.
 Initially, there was to be an intervening UDP or TCP/IP client-server interface.

 However, in the process, we: